jay5598/WHSTechNotes/journal.md

 working on it.
 # October 21, 2024
 AI helps improve efficiency and innovation in idustries by helping the worker making things easier and some risks of that are getting hacked.
+# November 4, 2024
+1. So that noone can get your information
+2. passwords
+3. no I have not
+4.